CoconutMacaroon/ms-wiki-changes-proposed/README.md

     $ cd redis-git
     $ make

-And, if you feel extra careful
+And, if you feel extra careful, you can run the tests

+    $ sudo apt-get install tcl
     $ make test

 Then, you'll need to build our redis module.
 You'll want to be in the `metasmoke` directory, so if you're continuing from the last step, `cd ..`: